 - Extensive glazing for natural light and ventilation

 - Sunshading to screen summer sun, whilst letting winter sun in

 - 14 underground car spaces for staff during the week and for Christ Church South Yarra use at the weekends

 - Maintenance storage spaces

-Works commenced in late 2016 and will be completed in time for Term 2, 2018.
+Works commenced in late 2016 and were completed in time for the beginning of Term 2, 2018.

-We are confident that the final result will be an outstanding improvement on our current facilities, enabling us to move forward, as a community, in facilities that match our aspirational vision.
+This new building is an outstanding addition to our current facilities, enabling us to move forward, as a community, in facilities that match our aspirational vision.